vladigleba/vladigleba.github.io/posts/basics/tithe.md

 ## Could the tithing system be abused?

-> Then saith one of his disciples, Judas Iscariot, Simon's son, which should betray him, Why was not this ointment sold for three hundred pence, and given to the poor?
+> Then saith one of his disciples, Judas Iscariot, Simon’s son, which should betray him, Why was not this ointment sold for three hundred pence, and given to the poor?
 This he said, *not that he cared for the poor; but because he was a thief, and had the bag, and bare what was put therein*.
 {% ct 'John 12:4-6' %}

 Where there are people there will be room for dishonesty, but human weakness is not an excuse for us not to be faithful to God.
 After all, Judas, one of Christ’s own disciples, was a thief.
 Remember, Christ commended the poor widow who gave all that she had to a church whose leaders would later crucify Him {% rf 'Mark 12:41-44' %}, but He still honored her because she gave out of love and faithfulness to Him {% rf 'Hebrews 7:8' %}.
 Our part is to be faithful to God, but once the money leaves our hands, it becomes His responsibility to deal with any potential misuse of His funds.